vik061/Visual-Paradigm-User-Documentation/docs/Creating_shapes_and_lines.md

 5. **Customize** the line using the menu at the top to change its appearance.

-    !!! note
+    !!! tip
         Use the top menu to adjust the style, thickness, and direction of your lines.
 Customizing lines can enhance the clarity of your diagram and help convey the intended message more effectively, ensuring that your audience understands the relationships between elements.

 Now that you have added shapes and lines, you can proceed to customize them further or continue building your diagram.
-For instructions on how to save your work, including [downloading a PDF of your diagram](https://vik061.github.io/Visual-Paradigm-User-Documentation/Downloading_PDF_of_diagram/).
+For instructions on how to save your work, this guide will show you the steps to [download a PDF of your diagram](https://vik061.github.io/Visual-Paradigm-User-Documentation/Downloading_PDF_of_diagram/).